artsy/convection/README.md

 * Deploying: PRs merged to the `master` branch are automatically deployed to staging.
 Production is automatically deployed upon merges to `release`.
   Create such a PR with [`deploy_pr`][deploy_pr] or [this handy link][deploy].
+* A daily digest is sent to partners [via a Jenkins Job](https://joe.artsy.net/job/convection-partner-daily-digest/)

 ## Setup